Revisiting Pre-trained Language Models for Vulnerability Detection: Research Questions (RQs) and Findings

 \subsection{RQ7: To what extent do implicit labeling errors caused by token truncation affect the performance of Code SLMs?}

 In addition to labeling errors during data collection, we identify an implicit labeling error that can result in unintentional data poisoning during token truncation.
 Due to the limited context window size (e.g., 512 tokens) of most Code SLMs, input functions are often truncated when fed into the models.
 This truncation prevents the models from accessing complete code context, forcing them to make predictions based on incomplete or less vulnerability-relevant code segments.
-Consequently, model training can be misled by these noisy labels, potentially compromising the model’s learning process.
+Consequently, model training can be misled by these noisy labels, potentially compromising the training process.

-For example, in a memory leakage vulnerability-related commit (ID 0ddcff4 in Linux Kernel~\cite{Linux_commit}) , we find that due to truncation, the visible input portions of the vulnerable and non-vulnerable function appear identical to the Code SLMs.
+For example, Fig.~\ref{fig:label_error} shows a memory leakage vulnerability-patched commit (ID 0ddcff4 in Linux Kernel~\cite{Linux_commit}) .
+Due to truncation, the visible input portions of the vulnerable and non-vulnerable function appear identical to the Code SLMs.
 However, their ground-truth labels are opposite, meaning that the same inputs correspond to opposite labels.
 This will confuse model training, resulting in unsatisfactory model performance.
 By analyzing 5,480 patch pairs in PrimeVul, we find that 1,473 pairs (27\%) have this issue.
 Although one naive way to avoid the labeling error caused by truncation is to simply exclude functions exceeding the maximum input size of Code SLMs, this limits the size of training data, leading to unsatisfactory model performance and making the learned models hard to deploy in real-world systems.

 Since not all statements in vulnerable functions are related to vulnerabilities, we perform code slicing to reduce the input length while preserving the core parts related to vulnerabilities as much as possible, thus minimizing the occurrence of labeling errors and enabling the model to learn more complete vulnerability patterns in functions.
 Specifically, we use tree-climber~\cite{treeclimber} to extracting both data and control flow of each patch pair in PrimeVul.
 To identify the core lines related to vulnerabilities, inspired by SySeVR~\cite{SySeVR}, we begin with designating lines that include API function calls, array usage, pointer usage, and arithmetic expressions as anchor lines.
 Then, to ensure all relevant dependencies are extracted, we perform slicing bidirectionally by forwarding and backtracking from the anchored lines.
 Finally, to prevent the total token count for sliced code lines from exceeding the maximum input size of the Code SLMs (i.e., 512), we implement a length checker that stops slicing when the token limit is reached.